hai719/s2s-proxy/STREAM_DEBUG.md

 2. Updating `last_seen` timestamp on each message received/sent
 3. Unregistering streams when they complete

 This provides real-time visibility into active replication streams for debugging and monitoring purposes.

+## Distributed Shard Management

+When memberlist is enabled, the proxy provides distributed shard ownership tracking:

+- **Local Shards**: Shards currently handled by this proxy instance
+- **Remote Shards**: Real-time view of which proxy nodes own specific shards across the cluster
+- **Shard Counts**: Total number of shards handled by each proxy node in the cluster

+This information is useful for:
+- Understanding shard distribution across the proxy cluster
+- Debugging proxy-to-proxy forwarding issues
+- Monitoring cluster health and load balancing